wywong/youtube_watch_history_parser/README.md

 `--start-date` only include videos watched on or after this date

 `--end-date` only include videos watched on or before this date

+`--images-per-row` number of thumbnails per row in the output image

+`--tile-width` width in pixels for thumbnail tiles

+`--tile-height` height in pixels for thumbnail tiles